Emergency care: When minutes matter, we save lives

 Our 10,000-square-foot emergency department is designed to take care of the youngest patients through teenagers.
 We offer:

-- Only designated Level I pediatric trauma center in the region (the first in Virginia)
+- Only designated Level I pediatric trauma center in the region (the first in Virginia).
+When your child arrives, our triage team assesses their condition and determines whether acute or fast-track care is needed.

 - Dedicated pediatric radiology suite